rsharma0/crypto-dashboard/README.md

 - `POST /api/portfolio/add`
   Accepts JSON `{ coin, amount }` and inserts it into the Supabase database.

+These two endpoints were custom-authored in the Express backend and used by the frontend via fetch.

 ### Known Bugs
 - You may need to wait 1–2 seconds after submitting an entry before it appears in the chart due to Render API cold start delays.